 Outside of training adaptation benefits, the hip thrust is a fantastic movement to warm-up and cool-down.
 The hip thrust can be performed with just your bodyweight and at lighter intensities to prime the body for optimal hip extension.
 You can also do them at the end of a workout as a way to really fry the glutes.

 The hip thrust is a good glute-focused exercise to increase muscle growth and further hip extension abilities for more complex and compound movements like squats, deadlifts, and even jogging (to name a few).

 Strength and Power Athletes

 The glutes are used in nearly every lift, whether they’re actually moving the weight or bracing to keep you stabilized for another lift.
-Strength and power athletes alike can benefit from including hip thrusts within a program when they are looking to increase glute growth and/or support progress for the main competition lifts.
+Strength and power athletes alike can benefit from including hip thrusts within a program when they are looking to increase glute growth and support progress for their main competition lifts.

 - Powerlifters: The hip thrust can be a great way to add muscle to the glutes and provide some glute strength work during times when heavy hinges from the floor (deadlifts, Romanian deadlifts, or good mornings) may not be best.
 The hip thrust can also further enhance deadlifting and squatting performance by improving hip extension abilities.

 - Strongmen and Strongwomen: Like powerlifters, the hip thrust can be a good warmup or accessory exercise to support moves like deadlifts, squats, upright carries, sled pushes, pulls, and more sport-specific exercises.